 According to the ILO, the total number of children working worldwide has declined since 1960, but rapid urbanization has increased child-labor figures in many cities.
 Additionally, a 2008 study by the ILO projected that the global recession was likely to drive 300,000 to 500,000 new children into the Latin American workforce.
 The fact that so many children continue to work is, according to a joint study by economists at Cornell University, “a failure of stunning proportions.”
 Because so many of these kids work illegally, they are invisible, laboring in the shadows.
 It’s not just child miners, in other words, who work underground.

 Miners inside the Cerro Rico.

-UNATSBO formed sometime around 1995 in response to the still-abysmal working conditions faced by young labourers in Bolivia.
-From the start it was composed of kids organising kids, voting for their own leaders and rules.
-Last year Alfredo, the street clown I had lunch with, was elected president of the El Alto chapter of UNATSBO.
+UNATSBO formed sometime around 1995 in response to the still-abysmal working conditions faced by young laborers in Bolivia.
+From the start it was composed of kids organizing kids, voting for their own leaders and rules.
+Last year, Alfredo, the street clown I had lunch with, was elected president of the El Alto chapter of UNATSBO.
 He had participated in a march on the president’s palace in La Paz in December 2007, with 1,000 other UNATSBO kids, to protest legislation proposed by Bolivian President Evo Morales that, if passed, would’ve raised the legal working age from 14 to 18.
-His fellow marchers wielded placards that read, "if i don’t work, who will support my family?"
+His fellow marchers wielded placards that read, "If i don’t work, who will support my family?"

 UNATSBO’s protest helped defeat the attempt to raise the working age to 18.
 It was a clear victory, but not the solution to Bolivia’s macro-socioeconomic problems.